European Chemical Industry News & Insights

 At a glance

-• The project involves a €130 million investment in a new acrylic acid purification unit.
+• The project involves a €130 million investment in a new acrylic acid unit.

-• The new unit aims to improve energy efficiency by 25% and reduce carbon intensity by 20%.
+• The plant will improve energy efficiency by 25% and reduce carbon intensity by 20%.

-• Acrylic monomers produced are used in laptops, paints, adhesives, and water treatment.
+• Acrylic monomers are used in products like laptops, paints, and diapers.

 Project Overview

-Arkema is advancing its acrylic acid plant project in Carling, France, with the installation of giant columns marking the first stage.
-This significant industrial endeavor, initiated in 2024, represents a €130 million investment aimed at constructing a new unit featuring an innovative acrylic acid purification process.
-The project is designed to enhance energy efficiency by 25% and reduce carbon intensity by 20%, while optimizing resource and waste management and increasing production capacity.
+Arkema is advancing its acrylic acid plant project in Carling, France, marking a significant milestone with the installation of giant columns.
+This project, initiated in 2024, represents a €130 million investment aimed at constructing a new unit featuring an innovative acrylic acid purification process.
+The initiative is designed to enhance energy efficiency by 25% and reduce carbon intensity by 20%, while optimizing resource and waste management and increasing production capacity.

 Market Impact

-The Carling site plays a crucial role in the acrylics market, being the second largest chemical company in terms of installed capacity across Europe, the United States, and Asia.
+The Carling site plays a crucial role in the acrylics market, being the second largest chemical company in terms of installed capacity in Europe, the United States, and Asia.
 The plant specializes in acrylic monomers, essential compounds used in the production of various everyday items.
 These include metal coatings for laptops and tablets, paints, adhesives, super absorbents for diapers, and flocculation agents for water treatment.
-The advancements at the Carling site are expected to bolster its position in the market and contribute to more sustainable production practices.